isi-nlp/nlcodec/README.md

 # encode a line of text into list of ids
 vocab.encode(line)

-# parallel encode a bunch of lines using multiple cpu
+# parallel encode a bunch of lines using multiple cpus
 vocab.encode_parallel(seqs=[line], n_cpus=2)

 # encode a line of text into pieces